Dr. Theis's Recommended Daytime Lubrication Products

 *NOTE: may be contraindicated for patients with supraorbital, supratrochlear, or occipital neuralgia

-Dr. Theis's Recommended Nighttime Hydration & Lubrication Products
+Dr. Theis's Recommended Nighttime Hydration & Advanced Lubrication Products

 Hydration is essential for both brain injury recovery and managing dry eye.
 Proper hydration supports brain function, aiding in cognitive processes and reducing the risk of headaches, fatigue, and other symptoms that can hinder recovery after a brain injury.